typelevel/cats-parse/docs/src/index.md

 In the error message we see the failed offset and the expected value.
 There is a lot of expected error types which can be found in source code.

 One thing we can do in this situation is providing a fallback parser which can be used in case of error.
-We can do this with `backtrack` operator which changes the behavior of `orElse` operator on the right side of the clause.
-It rewinds the input to the point where it started the parsing with backtracking and tries to parse the input with different parser:
+We can do this by using `backtrack` (which rewinds the input, so it will be passed to fallback parser as it was before the error) and combining it with `orElse` operator:

 ```scala
 import cats.parse.Rfc5234.{digit, sp}